 - Useful book: Reading primary sources: the interpretation of texts from 19th and 20th century history

-- Original documents can also be found by searching our archival collections or by contacting the Archives and Research Collections (ARC) staff for help.
+- Original documents can also be found by searching our archival collections or by contacting the Archives and Special Collections (ASC) staff for help.
 The library has many microform collections of primary sources as well.
 Please ask for assistance at the Research Help Desk.

 - Globe and Mail: Canada's Heritage from 1844